A contemporary kitchen is great – it’s slick, usually minimalist, and totally functional. The downside is it can often lack character.

 It’s nice to have a bit of your personality in a new kitchen.
-Not too much though – we don’t want your fab new contemporary kitchen looking too cluttered.
+Not too much, though – we don’t want your fab new contemporary kitchen to look too cluttered.
 We do, however, want it to be family-friendly and not look like it could be any kitchen on the pages of a glossy homes and interiors magazine.

 And that means adding some of your favourite crockery on open shelving, for instance.
-Or regularly, having a few of your favourite pot plants dotted around surfaces.
+Or regularly, have a few of your favourite pot plants dotted around surfaces.

 Choose textures you love

 But without being too obvious, even just the colours or the textures used in your new kitchen can make it feel more like yours.
-If you love wood then get your kitchen cabinets made from your favourite shade and type.
-Check out a few kitchen magazines and you’ll notice that Scandi style and country farmhouse kitchens use a lot of wood in their design.
-There is also Shaker kitchen units too, of course.
+If you love wood, then get your kitchen cabinets made from your favourite shade and type.
+Check out a few kitchen magazines, and you’ll notice that Scandi-style and country farmhouse kitchens use a lot of wood in their designs.
+There is also Shaker kitchen units, of course.

 Add some vintage period pieces